FallenDev/KCP/README.md

-# KCP C# version.
+# KCP C# .NET 7
-Works out of the box.
-You can also use Nuget to search for KCP.
+Works out of the box for client & server communication.
+This implementation is using .NET 7, support for older frameworks was removed.

-## Feature：
+## Features:

 - Asynchronous API standard interface IKcpIO.cs
   - ValueTask Recv(IBufferWriter<byte> writer, object option = null);